objecthub/swift-clformat/README.md

 The control string used by `clformat` and related functions and constructors consists of characters that are copied verbatim into the output as well as _formatting directives_.
-All formatting directives start with a tilde (`~`) and end with a single character identifying the directive type.
+All formatting directives start with a tilde (`~`) and end with a single character identifying the type of the directive.
 Directives may take prefix _parameters_ written immediately after the tilde character, separated by comma.
 Both integers and characters are allowed as parameters.
 They may be followed by formatting _modifiers_ `:`, `@`, and `+`.
 This is the general format of a formatting directive:

 ```ebnf
 ~param1,param2,...mX